Archives: Wigan and Leigh cares for and preserves the historical records of Wigan Borough and makes them available to the public.

 Find us at Leigh Town Hall, Civic Square, Market Street, Leigh WN7 1DY.
 The bus station is a five-minute walk away and car parking is adjacent to the Town Hall on Bengal Street

-- Wigan Local Studies - Thursday to Saturday, 10am-4pm (temporary reduced opening times from May 2021 until October 2021).
+- Wigan Local Studies - Tuesday to Saturday, 10am-4pm

 Find us at the Museum of Wigan Life, Library Street, Wigan, WN1 1NU.
 Railway and bus stations are a five minute walk away.
 Street parking is limited but the main car parks are within easy walking distance.